 Lucky Ransomware Description

-The main functions that Lucky Ransomware is designed to perform are file encryption, propagation, and mining.
-For the file encryption Lucky uses the AES encryption algorithm.For its propagation purpose, Lucky uses certain well known server-side vulnerabilities, while for gaining extra profits from mining the malware uses a self-built mine pool address which is the same as the one used by Satan Ransomware.
-The overall architecture of Lucky matches the structure of Satan Ransomware.
-It includes several components, like a very small file named “fast.exe/ft32” which pre-loads the propagation and cryptographic modules.
-Then, the malware employs an encryption module named “cpt.exe/cry32” which encrypts the files, while a propagation module “conn.exe/conn32” spreads the malware by exploiting the corresponding system vulnerabilities.
-Finally, a mining module named “mn32.exe/mn32 makes the connection to the mine pool address and a service module called “srv.exe” ensures the stable execution by creating a Windows service.
+The main functions Lucky Ransomware sets out to perform every time it strikes a target are file encryption, propagation, and mining.
+First, Lucky applies an AES algorithm to get a grip on its victims' files.
+Second, it exploits a slew of well-known server-side vulnerabilities to propagate itself.
+Finally, the malware utilizes Satan's proprietary coin mining pool address to store the digital currency it has mined during encryption.
+Lucky's overall architecture is a very close match of Satan’s.
+It includes several components, like a tiny file named "fast.exe/ft32" that pre-loads the propagation and all cryptographic modules.
+Then, the malware deploys an encryption module named “cpt.exe/cry32” which encrypts the files, while a propagation module “conn.exe/conn32” spreads the malware after exploiting the corresponding system vulnerabilities.
+Finally, a mining module named “mn32.exe/mn32 establishes a connection to the mine pool address, and a service module called "srv.exe" makes for smooth task execution by creating a dedicated Windows or Linux background service.

 - JBoss deserialization vulnerability (CVE-2013-4810,CVE-2017-12149)

 - Spring Data Commons remote code execution vulnerability (CVE-2018-1273)

 - Windows SMB remote code execution vulnerability (MS17-010)